Jewellery and Watch Insurance

 Wear and Tear – This is common with Jewellery, for example, using a rare stone from a ring due to age and general use

-Our job as your broker is to explain these risks and the wording of your policy to ensure that you understand your policies and what is and what is not covered
+Our job as your broker is to explain these risks and the wording of your policy to ensure that you understand what is and what is not covered

 Click to complete a form for a free, no obligation quote: